 15c.
-If you selected Traditional Medicare, in which of t the following Medicare progran ns is your hospital/system participating?
-(Check all that appl y) 1.
-MSSP BASIC Track, Level A 2.
-MSSP BASIC Track, Level B 3.
-MSSP BASIC Track, Level C 4.
-MSSP BASIC Track, Level D 5.
-MSSP BASIC Track, Level E 6. ☐ MSSP ENHANCED Track 7.
-D Original MSSP program, Tracks 1, 1+, 2 or r 3 8.
-Comprehensive ESRD Care 15d.
-What percentage of your hospital's/system's pate ients are covered by accounta ble care contracts? % 15e.
-What percentage of your hospital's/system's pati ient revenue came from ACO o contracts in 2022? % (Skip to 17) 16.
-Has your hospital/system ever considered partici ipating in an ACO? a. \square Yes, and we are planning to join one b. \square Yes, but we are not planning to join one ${f c.}$ \square No, we have not even considered it 17.
-Do any hospitals and/or physician groups with you any of the following risk arrangements in the next a. □ Shared savings/losses b. □ Bundled payment c. □ Capitation d. □ ACO (ownership) e. □ ACO (joint venture) f. □ Health plan (ownership) g. □ Health plan (joint venture) h. □ Primary care transformation, including direction of the plan (including direction). □ Other, please specify: □ None three years?
-(Check all that a plan to participate in oply) 18.
-Does your hospital/system have an established m edical home program? a.Hospital Yes No 🗖 b.
-System Yes No 🗖
+If you selected Traditional Medicare, in which of the following Medicare programs is yo ur hospital/sys tem participatino g?
+(Check all that apply)

+1. MSSP BASIC Track, Level A

+2. MSSP BASIC Track, Level B

+3. MSSP BASIC Track, Level C

+4. ☐ MSSP BASIC Track, Level D

+5. MSSP BASIC Track, Level E

+6. ☐ MSSP ENHANCED Track

+7. \square Original MSSP program, Tracks 1, 1+, 2 or 3

+8. Comprehensive ESRD Care

+15d. .
+What percentage of your hospital's/system's patients are covered by accountable care e contracts? %

+15e. .
+What percentage of your hospital's/system's patient revenue came from ACO contract ts in 2023? % (Skip to 17)

+16. Has your hospital/system ever considered participating in an ACO?

+a. \square Yes, and we are planning to join one

+b. \square Yes, but we are not planning to join one

+c. \square No, we have not even considered it

+Do any hospitals and/or physician groups with your system, or the system itself, plan to any of the following risk arrangements in the next three years?
+(Check all that apply) participate in

+a.
+Shared savings/losses

+b.
+Bundled payment

+c.
+Capitation

+d.
+ACO (ownership)

+e.
+ACO (joint venture)

+f.
+Health plan (ownership)

+g. ☐ Health plan (joint venture) h. ☐ Primary care transformation, including direct contracting

+i.
+Other, please specify:

+j. 🔲 None

+40 - Daga yayu haanital/ayatam haya an aatabliahad madigal bama nes ======

+Does your hospital/system have an established medical home program?

+a.
+Hospital Yes 🔲 No 🔲

+b.
+System Yes 🔲 No \square

 Please report beds, utilization, financial, and staffing data for the 12-month period that is consistent with the period reported on page 1.
 Report financial data for reporting period only.
 Include within your operations all activities that are wholly owned by the hospital, including subsidiary corporations regardless of where the activity is physically located.
 Please do not include within your operations distinct and separate divisions that may be owned by your hospital's parent corporation.
 If final figures are not available, please estimate.
 Round to the nearest dollar.
 Report all personnel who were on the payroll and whose payroll expenses are reported in E3f.
-(Please refer to specific definitions on pages 37-39.)
+(Please refer to specific definitions on pages 36-37.)